 A status change to retired is effective the day the Board approves the request.

 You will receive a follow-up retirement card from the BOA once your request has been granted.
 This information is also searchable within the “Find a CPA” section of the BOA’s site.

 CPAs with retired status can’t perform any work that requires an active CPA certificate or otherwise hold themselves out as a CPA.

 Once granted retired status by the Board, it’s important to represent yourself correctly.
 Options for using the retired status include:

 There is no annual CPE or certificate renewal requirements for maintaining retired status.
 There is also no cost to maintaining retired status.

 Converting from retired to active or inactive

 A retired CPA certificate can be converted to active or inactive status.
-To do so, complete an Application for Reinstatement form.
-This form is in the works and will be available shortly on the BOA’s website.
+To do so, complete an Application for Reinstatement form available through the BOA.

 The Board of Accountancy regulates CPAs in Minnesota.
 Contact the BOA at 651-296-7938.

 Contact MNCPA customer service at firstname.lastname@example.org or 952-831-2707.